Perdex/Iothon_haptic_feedback/README.MD

 When the player strikes, the haptic feedback sensors gives an impulse to the player's joint, if the joint has been in a nonoptimal position.
 So, the player can improve his/her stroking technique without stopping the game.

-This is made possible by using AR skeleton tracking, LTE-M networks and IoT device with haptic feedback sensors.
+This is made possible by using AR skeleton tracking, NB-IoT networks and IoT device with haptic feedback sensors.

 The same technique could also be applied to other sports such as golf, dancing, boxing, wall climbing etc.